apache/drill/_docs/sql-reference/sql-functions/020-data-type-conversion.md

 ### Set Up a Storage Plugin for Working with HBase

 This example assumes you are working in the Drill Sandbox.
-The `maprdb` storage plugin definition is limited, so you modify the `dfs` storage plugin slightly and use that plugin for this example.
+You modify the `dfs` storage plugin slightly and use that plugin for this example.

 1. Copy/paste the `dfs` storage plugin definition to a newly created plugin called myplugin.